I recently realized that almost every issue in my life can be grasped with just one word.

 Sometimes we need to rest from the action, I get that.
 However there is a critical difference between stillness and stagnation.
 Water that does not move for too long becomes stagnant water.

-Ambivalence for me is that difference in the water of life.
+Ambivalence for me is that critical difference in the water of life.
 I too often bunker down and drown myself with it while the wind blows at my sails and the horizon beckons me to unknown places.
-Adventure, she calls.

-That is my new word to unlock the “problems” of life.
+Adventure is my new word to break through Ambivalence, unlock that old holding pattern, and embrace the opportunities of life.